Sumant3407/NRSH/QUICK_START.md

 ## Next Steps

 1. ✅ Backend and frontend are running
+2. ✅ (Optional) Supabase database configured
-2. Open http://localhost:3000 in your browser
+3. Open http://localhost:3000 in your browser
-3. Upload test videos (base and present)
+4. Upload test videos (base and present)
-4. Run analysis
+5. Run analysis
-5. View results in the dashboard
+6. View results in the dashboard

+**Storage Options:**
+- **With Supabase:** All data stored in database, scalable and efficient
+- **Without Supabase:** Data stored in local files (uploads/, processed/), works out-of-the-box

 ## Full Command Sequence (Copy-Paste)